the-open/open-and-friends/CODE-OF-CONDUCT.md

 and expression, sexual orientation, disability, physical appearance, body size, age, race, or religion.
 We do not tolerate harassment of participants in any form.

-This code of conduct applies to all The OPEN Network spaces, including our mailing lists, slack team, GitHub discussions, Facebook groups, and in-person events.
+This code of conduct applies to all the OPEN Network spaces, including our mailing lists, Slack workspaces (including the OPEN wide, and OPEN tech&friends), GitHub discussions and code repositories, Facebook groups, any other online forums we may host or use, plus all OPEN online and in-person events.
 Anyone who violates this code of conduct may be sanctioned or expelled from these spaces at the discretion of the [OPEN Tech Team](mailto:tech@the-open.net).

 Some OPEN Network spaces may have additional rules in place, which will be made clearly available to participants.
 Participants